himanshuMaheshwari2311/Microblogging-Web-App/README.md

 ## Fast api setup
-Going to skip this for now but will upload a good requirements.txt file or will try to manage dependencies via **poetry** Make sure uvicorn is on your env path
+Going to skip this for now but will upload a good requirements.txt file or will try to manage dependencies via **poetry**

 ## Setting up mongodb docker image and database
 Follow the steps to get mongodb up and running in you local dev environment: